 Why Native Plants?

-Go to calscape.org for more information about individual plant species and ideas about how to create a beautiful and sustainable landscape in your own yard or container garden.
+AT calscape.org find information about individual plant species and ideas about how to create a beautiful and sustainable landscape in your own yard or container garden.

 Learn more about What Grows Here @ Calflora, find especially Bird Friendly Plants @ Audubon Society, and also plants that support Butterflies and Moths @ the National Wildlife Foundation.